maxalone/lsl-changepassword/README.md

 # lsl-changepassword

-script to allow the password change of the avatar directly in-world
+script to allow the password change of the avatar directly in-world OpenSimulator

 the script must be inserted in an object with touch event enabled. it asks for the password and a repeat for confirmation.